 Our Parish is getting younger and it is exciting to see so many children at Mass.
 Attending Mass is something children learn to do with their families.
 It can be hard for children to understand why they have to quietly sit for an hour and not know what is going on.
 Remember that children learn “Mass etiquette” as they watch you.
 Take time before or after Mass to walk through the church and point out and explain different things such as the tabernacle, baptismal font, altar, and so on.
 If you attend the Sunday morning Masses, go for coffee and doughnuts after Mass so the children may socialize and get to know their parish family as well as their peers.
 For parishioners without children, greet other families, express joy at having the children at Mass and have patience as they grow as children of God.
-They are our future and they will learn their place in our faith family from us!
+They are our future and they will learn their place in our faith family from us! - Fr.
+O’Keeffe

 Toddlers, Preschoolers and Pre-First Communicants

 • Some families find that sitting near the front help children see.
-Others find that sitting toward the back, with an easy path to the door, is the best.

-• Share the hymnal with children at their eye level.
+• Share the hymnal with children.

 • Quietly explain to your children what is happening during the Mass.

 • Encourage children to place their own money or the family’s envelope in the collection basket.